rhul-compsoc/SimpleGUICS2Pygame/Sphinx/Tips.rst

 It is the environment used in the course
-`An Introduction to Interactive Programming in Python`_ (Coursera).
+`An Introduction to Interactive Programming in Python`_ (Rice University, Coursera).

-.. _`An Introduction to Interactive Programming in Python`: https://www.coursera.org/course/interactivepython
+.. _`An Introduction to Interactive Programming in Python`: https://www.coursera.org/course/interactivepython1
 .. _CodeSkulptor: http://www.codeskulptor.org/